Mystery loud bang baffles Leicester and beyond

 Posts on social media suggest a ‘sonic boom’ - with hundreds reporting and some saying they felt their homes shake during it.

-The noise was also heard in Melton and Northhampton.
+The noise was also heard in Melton and Northhampton, and by people in Banbury and Oxford.

 Sonic booms are created by the shockwaves created when an object travels through the air faster than the speed of sound.

-One Twitter user posted a CCTV video which captures the sound of the bang.
+Twitter users posted CCTV videos which capture the sound of the bang.

+Aarondeep Mann, 22, heard the bang in Houghton-on-the-Hill, Leicestershire, and said his first thought was it may have been a gas explosion.

+“It was the most random, loud thing we’ve ever heard as we were clearing the boot of the car out,” Mr Mann, a practice manager, said.

 People in Leicester were quick to ask others on Twitter if they heard the bang, with one user writing, “Anyone else in #Leicester just hear a massive explosion?”
 Another tweeted: “did anyone else in leicester just witness that massive bang and the house shaking?”